 Right at her moment, Brook released the steering wheel and slammed her hands together.
 The concussive blast exploded from her palms.
-It shattered the remains of the front windshield and threw twisted metal and glass along with Linsan’s magical attack.
+It blasted the remains of the front windshield and threw twisted metal and glass along with Linsan's magical attack.

 Tilbin stumbled back as he was peppered by the attack.

 Brook grabbed the steering wheel and wrestled the car back underneath control

 Linsan grinned at their triumph.

 He came back without his cocky grin and blood dripping down the side of his face.
 With a glare, his hands raced along the strings, sending off riffs faster than she could.
 More fireballs formed around him but they didn't shoot forward.

 Linsan worried as she tried to catch his song.
 It sounded familiar, but the instrument and the wind made it difficult to identify.
 She focused on her song and used it to form protective energies in front of them.